-(a) deciding on changes in the Articles of Association if these are not changes resulting from an increase in share capital by the Board of Directors pursuant to Section 210 of the Commercial Code or on changes occurring on the basis of other legal facts;

-- (b) deciding on any increase or decrease of the share capital, or on authorising the Board of Directors pursuant to Section 210 of the Commercial Code, or on the possibility of setting off financial claims due to the Bank against a claim for payment; - deciding about a decrease of the share capital and about issuing bonds pursuant to Section 160 of the Commercial Code; - electing and dismissing members of the Supervisory Board and other bodies established by the Articles of Association, with the exception of members of the Supervisory Board elected and dismissed pursuant to Section 200 of the Commercial Code; - (e) approving the regular or extraordinary financial statements and consolidated financial statements, and, in cases established under law, interim financial statements; deciding on distributing profits or settling losses and setting of directors remuneration; - (f) deciding on the remuneration of the Supervisory Board; - (g) deciding on listing of the Issuer's participating equity securities under special legal regulations and on their withdrawal from trading on an official market; - (h) deciding on winding up of the Issuer through liquidation, appointing and dismissing a liquidator, including to establish the level of the liquidator's remuneration, and approving the proposal for distributing the liquidation balance; - (i) deciding on a merger, transfer of the assets to a single shareholder, or on a division or change of legal form; - (j) approving contracts cited in Section 67a of the Commercial Code; - (k) approving negotiations carried out in the name of the Bank before its incorporation pursuant to Section 64 of the Commercial Code; - approving controlling contracts (Section 190b of the Commercial Code), contracts on the transfer of profit (Section 190a of the Commercial Code), and contracts on silent partnership (Sections 673 et seq. of the Commercial Code) and changes of such contracts; - (m) appointing auditors of the Issuer on the recommendation of the Audit Committee; - (n) deciding on the establishment of non-compulsory funds of the Issuer and on procedures for their creation and utilisation; and - (o) deciding on other issues that the Commercial Code or Articles of Association entrust to the competence of the General Meeting.
+- (a) deciding on changes in the Articles of Association if these are not changes resulting from an increase in share capital by the Board of Directors pursuant to Section 511 et seq. of the Business Corporations Act or on changes occurring on the basis of other legal facts; - (b) deciding on any increase of the share capital, or on authorising the Board of Directors pursuant to Section 511 et seq. of the Business Corporations Act, or on the possibility of setting off financial claims due to the Bank against a claim for payment of the issue price; - (c) deciding about a decrease of the share capital and about issuing bonds pursuant to Section 286 et seq. of the Business Corporations Act; - (d) electing and dismissing members of the Supervisory Board, Audit Committee and other bodies determined by the Articles of Association; - (e) approving the regular or extraordinary financial statements and consolidated financial statements, and, in cases established under law, interim financial statements; deciding on distributing profits or other funds of the Issuer or on the payment of a loss and setting a profit share of the Board of Directors and Supervisory Board members; - (f) deciding on the remuneration of the Supervisory Board and Audit Committee; - (g) on filing any application for the acceptance of participating securities of the Issuer for trading on a European regulated market or for withdrawal of these securities from trading on a European regulated market; - (h) deciding on winding up of the Issuer through liquidation, appointing and dismissing a liquidator, including to establish the level of the liquidator's remuneration, and approving the proposal for distributing the liquidation balance; - (i) approve any transfer or pledge of an enterprise or such a part of the enterprise that would mean a material change to the scope of business or activities of the Issuer; - (j) approving contracts on silent partnership including any amendments thereof and its cancellation; - (k) appointing auditors of the Issuer on the recommendation of the Audit Committee; - (1) deciding on the establishment of non-compulsory funds of the Issuer and on procedures for their creation and utilisation; and - (m) deciding on other issues that the Business Corporations Act, other legal regulations or Articles of Association entrust to the competence of the General Meeting.